 You’ll now have the amount of energy your AC uses per hour, which is similar to how the MPG of your car tells you how many miles you can go on one gallon of gas.

 Now we simply multiply by the number of hours you’ll use your AC...

-According to Energy.gov’s calculator the average Phoenix-area home uses their air conditioner for about 2100 hours per year.
+According to Energy.gov’s calculator, the average Phoenix-area home uses its air conditioner for about 2100 hours per year.

 Which gives you...

 You’ll now have the estimated amount of energy (measured in Watt-hours) that the AC will use in a year.